Anurag8305/Shop.com/README.md

 # pathetic-song-9984
-This is my first MASAI Construct week Project.
+This is my first individual project that has been built during the time span of 5 days.
-This is original website that i have cloned-https://www.shop.com/
+I have successfully tried to incorporate most of the features from the original website.
+The texh-stacks that I have used to make this project are- HTML, CSS, JavaScript.